Optimize your Ruby on Rails CI pipeline

 My to-do list whenever I start working on a new project.
 Going through all of the points takes only a few minutes but gives basement for future work:

-• Organize gems into Groups in Gemfile: if you aren’t leveraging Gemfile groups then you are loading some unnecessary Gems every pipeline run.
-Usually, it’s blazing fast to load the gems from the cache and it won’t make a huge difference, but overall, it’s always a good idea to have a clean Gemfile.
+: if you aren’t leveraging Gemfile groups then you are loading some unnecessary Gems every pipeline run.
+Usually, it’s blazing fast to load the gems from the cache and it won’t make a huge difference, but overall, it’s always a good idea to have a clean Gemfile. - Organize your

 It’s worth increasing the retries amount and lowering the interval time as you don’t want to waste any time waiting for the next retry.